National Vice-President for Hispanic Involvement

 For the last six years, Margarita has been training Vincentians in Spanish, often travelling to different areas of the Western United States, to help fellow Latin/Hispanic Vincentians grow in their understanding of the Rule, vision and mission of the Society.

-“I was honored when I was invited to become a Member of the National Ad Hoc Committee on Multicultural/Diversity Issues and Initiatives”.
+“I was honored when I was invited to become a member of the National Ad Hoc Committee on Multicultural/Diversity Issues and Initiatives.”
 Margarita said when she became part of the committee in 2007.
-An now she is incited to serve as a second vice-president for the National counsel, “I am blessed to have the opportunity to serve the Society in another way.”
+Now, she is excited to serve as a second vice-president for the National Council, “I am blessed to have the opportunity to serve the Society in another way.”

 Margarita has been a catechist for students with special needs for the last 18 years, preparing them for the sacraments of First Communion and Confirmation.
 She has also been part of Our Lady of Mount Carmel’s Church Counsel, and a volunteer for the SDOP (San Diego Organizing Project) which is part of the National Organization of PICO.
 This organization assists communities to help themselves with their own local problems and issues and working with their community leaders to change and resolve those problems.

 Margarita graduated from the Instituto Tecnologico de Tijuana in 1973, with a degree in Industrial Relations.

 Before immigrating to the United States, she worked in human resources for the Mexico National Social Security Office for 13 years.
 She became a U.S. citizen in 1986 and was soon employed by the Sweetwater School District in Chula Vista, CA as an instructional health care assistant.
 She worked with severely mentally and physically challenged students, and had a very fulfilling career.
 She retired from the school district in 2011, in order to spend more time with her family and dedicate more time and energy to her Vincentian calling.